smaw-tech/Party-Star-Doc/README.md

 - Potential unauthorized access or misuse of the API
 - Data breaches or credential compromise
 - Malicious requests or API abuse
+- Bulk coin requests from compromised accounts

 ### Customer Protection
 - Managing refund requests and disputes
 - Handling chargebacks or liability issues
-- Ensuring order accuracy and quality control
+- Ensuring correct user IDs and amounts
+- Preventing accidental over-crediting

-### 📊 Monitoring & Control
+### Monitoring & Control
 - Maintaining oversight over API usage
 - Governance and compliance requirements
 - Audit trails and accountability
+- Rate limiting to prevent abuse

 **Our goal** is to proactively address these concerns and demonstrate that an API integration can be designed with **robust security, transparency, and accountability** while delivering clear business value.